 After-the-fact curation.
 Communication with researchers remains a key component in the curation of data already collected.
 These types of datasets include recordings collected recently and those collected many years or decades ago (often requiring digitization from tape or film).
 Early in the curation process, Databrary staff discuss the datasets with the researchers who plan to contribute.
 Frequent communication with researchers helps Databrary staff to understand how target contributors envision the representation of their data inside the repository.
 These discussions also inform the ongoing development of the metadata schema, ensuring that it continues to meet the diverse needs of a wide range of individual labs.

 Since Databrary’s model for seeking permission to share data is new, most data eligible for after-the-fact curation were gathered under a different set of provisions.
 Communication between Databrary staff and the researcher helps to forge a mutual understanding about how to interpret pre-existing restrictions in a way compatible with Databrary’s policies and ethical principles.
 Because access restrictions are essential metadata and apply to the study volume, session (i.e., analytic units within studies), and individual video files, gathering the permissions constitutes considerable curation effort.
 Problems encountered and solved in the process of curating new datasets informs the process of curating new contributions.
-Finally, Databrary staff collaborate with research lab staff who have content domain knowledge to ensure the quality and organization of all ingested data.

 After a dataset has been approved for ingesting and the contributor has been authorized for access, staff begin to gather, organize, and prepare the data.
 Staff will review data for personal information Databrary does not wish to upload, such as recordings of residential addresses or Social Security numbers.
 In the case of older video collections, where relevant metadata may have been lost or never documented, staff also review videos for any relevant metadata related to participant tasks or conditions.
 In these circumstances, staff with expertise in library science and in behavioral science work side by side.